-- Our residents have no difficulties meeting their RRC requirements in any area - so we really have no weak rotations.
-We have a limited number of OB deliveries (about 1900/year), but since these are frequently complicated pregnancies and because we have a very high rate of epidurals, residents easily meet their RRC requirements without the need for any outside OB experience.
+Our residents have no difficulties meeting their ACGME requirements in any area - so we really have no "weak" rotations.
+We have a limited number of OB deliveries (about 1800/year), but since these are frequently complicated pregnancies and because we have a very high rate of epidurals, residents easily meet their case requirements without the need for an outside OB experience.

 Like many other institutions, our cardiac surgical load (cases on bypass) is limited, but recent increases have eliminated the necessity for an outside rotation.
 However, we retain our very popular senior cardiothoracic elective rotation in Des Moines.

-- Tell me more about the role that simulator training plays in your program.
+Tell me more about the role that simulation plays in your program.

 We have established a set of simulation scenarios that all residents must complete before they graduate from this residency training program.
 In addition, we also have a set of scenarios that are tailored towards the novice/orienting trainee.

-- Call responsibilities vary, depending on the rotation.
-We have a night float rotation for OR call (beginning at 1800 hrs and ending at 0700 hrs Sunday thru Friday).
+Call responsibilities vary, depending on the rotation.
+We have a night float rotation for OR call (beginning at 1800 hrs on Sunday and ending at 0700 hrs on Saturday).
 Night float is scheduled in two separate two-week blocks each year for CA1, CA2 and CA3 residents.
 OB has a separate night float call schedule.
 OB night float is approximately 2 weeks each year.
 In addition, residents take call (OB or OR) approximately 4-6 Saturdays and Sundays each year.
-In the SNICU, residents are on call roughly every third night - with specified days off to ensure compliance with duty hour rules.
-Cardiac anesthesia and pain residents take call from home approximately every 3-5 days (and share call responsibilities with the cardiac anesthesia fellow).
+In the SNICU/CVICU, residents are on call roughly every third night - with specified days off to ensure compliance with duty hour rules.
+Cardiac anesthesia residents take call from home approximately every 3-5 days (and share call responsibilities with the cardiac anesthesia fellow).
 Cardiac anesthesia residents get the next day off, even if they were not called-in to do a case.
 Acute pain/regional residents take call from home.
 However, the night OB resident handles simple problems (changing the epidural infusion rate or replacing a pump battery).

 CA1 residents generally do not start to take OR night call until September or October of their CA1 year.

-- Is a research project required of your residents?
+Is a scholarly project required of your residents?

-- Yes.
+Yes.
 To comply with ACGME requirements, all anesthesia residents are required to complete an academic (scholarly) project.
 This can take many forms: quality, safety, or performance improvement project, clinical study (retrospective or prospective), bench research project, write a review article on an anesthesia (or subspecialty anesthesia) topic, simulation (create a new simulation teaching module and submit it for publication).
-Projects are completed with a faculty mentor and the Department Resident Research Advisor (Christina Spofford, MD, PhD) and statistician (Emine Bayman, PhD).
+Projects are completed with a faculty mentor and the Department Resident Research Advisor (Drs.
+Kaczka and Loftus) and statistician (Emine Bayman, PhD).

 Also, residents are required to present at MARC (Midwest Anesthesia Resident Conference) or another regional or national meeting.

-- Absolutely true!
-We perform more than 3150 peripheral nerve blocks per year - and this doesn't include spinals and epidurals.
+Absolutely true!
+We perform more than 2500 peripheral nerve blocks per.
 Many of our faculty have expertise in regional anesthesia - including ultrasound guidance for blocks.
 Given these numbers, it shouldn't be surprising that our surgeons enthusiastically accept regional anesthesia as a beneficial part of patient care.
 CA1 and CA2 residents rotate through the regional anesthesia service.
 Senior residents can elect a regional anesthesia rotation.
 Residents also participate in a formal training course in regional anesthesia (visit the RASCI web site).
-Our graduated seniors (June 2012) averaged over 107 peripheral nerve blocks (excluding spinals and epidurals) during their training.
+Our graduates perform approximately 100 peripheral nerve blocks during their training.